Categories: Roofing

 As a GAF Master Elite® roofing contractor, The Badger Company is able to provide high-quality roofing systems that can withstand whatever Mother Nature throws at them.
 In fact, our asphalt shingle offerings are equipped with the Advanced Protection® Technology, which means they’ve been tested for toughness and flexibility amid inclement weather.

 Count on us to install gutters and siding as well.
-Give us call at (608) 850-6282, or fill out our online contact form to request a free estimate.
+Give us a call at (608) 850-6282, or fill out our online contact form to request a free estimate.
 We serve homeowners in Waunakee and the rest of southern Wisconsin.

 Kris Laufenberg